-The Dyslexia Association of Bexley Bromley Greenwich & Lewisham offers a screening service to determine the probability of dyslexia in adults and children.
-We use Nessy Dyslexia Quest for children under 16 and Lucid LADS Plus for all over 16
+The Dyslexia Association of Bexley Bromley Greenwich & Lewisham offers a screening service (using Nessy Dyslexia Quest) to determine the probability of dyslexia in children under 16.

 All Screenings are £40.
 However, a substantial discount is available for those who can produce proof of financial hardship.